RocketCommunicationsInc/astro-uxds/_content/components/accordion.md

 # Accordion

 ::: caution
-Cortney Accordions are currently being revamped for a future release.
+Cortney Robinson Accordions are currently being revamped for a future release.
 The following legacy page is provided for reference.
 :::

 An Accordion is a device which presents a hierarchical set of items in which only a single branch of that hierarchy may be exposed at one time.